denten-books/plain-text/main.md

 metaphysical truth within.
 Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
-For a Marxist critic like Louis Althusser or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
+For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
-In contrast to symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 The history of literary scholarship is punctuated by these moments of revolt